 Do I make any students tense up when I meet them at the door?
 There will always be personality differences but is there anything I do in my daily interactions that lead a student to tense up when they enter my room?
 Those are the daily interactions that I need to be aware of so that I can work to change that.
 This year I’ve used a password before level 1 and 2 students enter the room.
 I establish a password and the next class periods, for about 2 weeks, I meet students at the door and say something in Latin.
 Students must respond and use the password correctly within the conversation before they may proceed into the classroom.
 Honestly, some students are annoyed by it.
 Even so, it is a valuable 3-5 minutes as I have a chance to smile, be excited and, most importantly, have a first view into how the student’s day may be going.
 I’ve noticed that when I start with a password, I naturally remember to do things like smile and use students’ names when I speak to them.
 These seem like simple actions but they are easy to ignore when I’m stressed with planning and moving through the craziness of November and December days, but those moments are so powerful for all kinds of students.

-The chapter continues by addressing areas that each school should pay special attention to in order to create a welcoming environment.
+The chapter of Better than Carrots or Sticks continues by addressing areas that each school should pay special attention to in order to create a welcoming environment.
 I can’t control the front office or adult points of contact or bringing in new students, but I can remember that when I am in those spaces I have the power to create a welcoming environment with simple “hellos” and positive body language, even if only for a moment.
 I can work to combat obstacles to a positive environment in my space.
 Noticing positive behavior, which can start with my password interaction, needs to happen more.

 The chapter continues by exploring the need for schools to use hard data to find links between practice and results.
 My initial response is that I can’t control this part, but if I’m being honest, there is a role for me to play.
 I probably should start sharing my password routine and examples of how it creates a mindset for me while it opens that first positive interaction with each student.
 Even so, a few of the ideas presented here are uncomfortable.
 One suggestion is to make the hard data public to staff, parents and the community.
 I think such an action will take an extremely strong leader as data is easily used to make assumptions that are not always productive.